-The recipient, and any subrecipient "subgrantee" at any tier, must comply with all confidentiality requirements of 42 U.S.C. section 3789g and 28 C.F.R.
+The recipient, and any subrecipient "subgrantee" at any tier, must comply with all confidentiality requirements of 34 U.S.C.
+10231 and 28 C.F.R.
 Part 22 that are applicable to collection, use, and revelation of data or information.
 Recipient further agrees, as a condition of grant approval, to submit a Privacy Certificate that is in accord with requirements of 28 C.F.R.
-Part 22 and, in particular, section 22.23.
+Part 22 and, in particular, 28 C.F.R.
+22.23.